mathewajk/LingTube/README.md

 This call:
 1. Takes a group name and locates the group folder `kor` under the folder of scraped YouTube audio called `raw_audio/wav`
 2. For each audio file, checks if TextGrids and audio files already exist.

-If yes:
-3. Skips file.

-If no:
+(If yes, moves onto next file.)
-3. Runs voice activity detection on each audio file to identify pauses/breath breaks vs. speech.
+3. If no, runs voice activity detection on each audio file to identify pauses/breath breaks vs. speech.
 4. Adds boundaries to a TextGrid per video to identify intervals of "speech" or "silence" and saves this TextGrid under the folder `chunked_audio/kor/textgrids/chunking`

 `python3 youspeak/2-chunk-audio.py voice -g kor -s`

 This call:
 1. Takes a group name and locates the group folder `kor` under the folder of scraped YouTube audio called `raw_audio/wav`
 2. For each audio file, checks if TextGrids already exist.

-If yes:
-3. Extracts audio per "speech" interval in the TextGrid and saves as WAV files under the folder `chunked_audio/kor/audio/chunking`
+(If yes, extracts audio per "speech" interval in the TextGrid and saves as WAV files under the folder `chunked_audio/kor/audio/chunking`.
+Then, moves onto next file.)

-If no:
-3. Runs voice activity detection on each audio file to identify pauses/breath breaks vs. speech.
+3. If no, runs voice activity detection on each audio file to identify pauses/breath breaks vs. speech.
 4. Adds boundaries to a TextGrid per video to identify intervals of "speech" or "silence" and saves this TextGrid under the folder `chunked_audio/kor/textgrids/chunking`
 5. Extracts audio per identified speech chunk and saves as WAV files under the folder `chunked_audio/kor/audio/chunking`